 Doris Rice is a watercolor painter from New Hampshire.
 She received her formal art training at the Moore College of Art, Philadelphia.
 She prefers to paint in plein air, finding her artistic inspiration from the great outdoors.
 Collectors would look for impressions of a location.
 Artistic Statement: “I want to capture the immediacy of a place in time.
 Sensory feelings of light, movement, sound and fresh air combine for a painting, which is alive with energy.”

 Harry Sandler spent a good deal of time learning the technical aspects of photography using various alternative processes like Platinum and Gum over Gold Platinum Printing.
-Harry’s involvement started in 2008 and he has been teaching workshops and showing his prints at various locations around the United States.
+He has been teaching workshops and showing his prints at various locations around the United States since 2008.
 Harry as a vast knowledge of printing iPhone and traditional images that he brings to each and every workshop.
 Photography has been a lifetime avocation for Harry.
 Prior to 2008 he had a career in entertainment in various roles over the years such as Film and Video Producer and Tour Director.
-In this respect, he has worked with some of entertainments most elite acts such as Barbara Streisand, John Mellencamp, Eagles, Jewel, Van Halen, Bruce Springsteen and Stevie Nicks.
+He has worked with some of entertainments most elite acts such as Barbara Streisand, John Mellencamp, Eagles, Jewel, Van Halen, Bruce Springsteen and Stevie Nicks.
 His work can be seen at http:harrysandler.com and http:iPhone-antics.blogspot.com.

 David Sigel received his B.F.A degree in painting from Boston University.
 He continues to maintain a studio and work both as a professional artist and educator.
 David has been teaching studio art for the last seventeen years and currently chairs the visual art department at the Episcopal Academy outside of Philadelphia.